 “I had fainted, unless I had believed to see the goodness of the Lord in the land of the living.”
 Psalm 27:13

-As Christians of course we would want extreme faith and extreme commitment.
+As Christians of course, we would want extreme faith and extreme commitment.
 The positive definition of the word extreme as defined means; reaching a high or highest degree, very great.
+We must embrace extreme compassion for all humanity.
 As in the time of the Underground Railroad extreme conviction was necessary.
 Extreme faith was necessary and all three still are today.

-“We may be bound by a man-made law but we are more bound by a Lord given conscious.
+“We may be bound by a man-made law, but we are more bound by a Lord given conscious.
 The Fugitive Slave Law of 1850 is inhumane.
-It is absurd that giving shelter to a friendless man woman or child is a crime.
-I have made my voice known and shown my scorn for injustice and I will continue to stand against any law that makes it a felony to give food to a hungry slave or befriend precious men women and children who deserve freedom… When a man-made law is in conflict with God’s law there is no compromise.
+It is absurd that giving shelter to a friendless man, woman or child is a crime.
+I have made my voice known and shown my scorn for injustice and I will continue to stand against any law that makes it a felony to give food to a hungry slave or befriend precious men, women and children who deserve freedom… When a man-made law is in conflict with God’s law there is no compromise.
 We choose one way or the other.
 It says in Joshua 24:15, “Choose you this day whom you shall serve.
 As for me and my house, we shall serve the Lord.”